Skip to main content

 Booster dose safety

-Many countries have given multiple doses of COVID-19 vaccines.
+COVID-19 booster vaccines are recommended in many countries.
 There have not been any unexpected safety concerns so far.
 The safety of the vaccines continues to be monitored by the European Medicines Agency (EMA).

 Myocarditis and pericarditis are inflammatory heart conditions and are very rare risks of mRNA vaccines.

-These rare side effects are more common in men under the age of 30 years after their second primary vaccine dose.
-The risk of these side effects appears to be lower after the first booster.
+These rare side effects are more common in men age under 30, after their second primary vaccine dose.
+The risk is lower following booster vaccination.

 COVID-19 vaccine side effects

-If you have any concerns about getting a booster, talk to your GP, nurse, pharmacist or vaccinator.
+If you have any concerns about COVID-19 vaccines, talk to your GP, nurse, pharmacist or vaccinator.